-3.8.2 Exclusions
+363 3.8.2 Exclusions

-Except as provided elsewhere in this policy, or other university-college policies, laws and regulations that limit access to or otherwise regulate high-risk areas, this policy does not apply when a child:

-- is enrolled or admitted as a student - is employed by the College - is attending a College-sanctioned childcare facility - is attending a College-sanctioned camp, child care program, or youth enrichment program; or - has a parent with a workplace assignment in which one of the conditions of the employment is residency in a campus facility, (e.g., Resident Director).

-Notwithstanding the exceptions provided by this policy, the administration has the authority to deny the presence of children in the workplace.
-Supervisors may revoke previously granted permission for the employee to bring the child to the workplace (e.g., the child's presence is later determined to be disruptive to the workplace).
+- Except as provided elsewhere in this policy, or other college policies, laws and regulations that limit - access to or otherwise regulate high-risk areas, this policy does not apply when a child: - is enrolled or admitted as a student - is employed by the College - is attending a College-sanctioned camp, child care program, or youth enrichment program; or - has a parent with a workplace assignment in which one of the conditions of the employment is residency in a campus facility, (e.g., Resident Director). - 371 Notwithstanding the exceptions provided by this policy, the administration has the authority to deny the - presence of children in the workplace.
+Direct supervisors may revoke previously granted permission for - the employee to bring the child to the workplace (e.g., the child's presence is later determined to be - 374 disruptive to the workplace).

-3.9 Parking Permits
+375 3.9 PARKING PERMITS

-(Owner: Student Life Office; Last Reviewed: 02/02/2023; Last Updated 02/14/2023)

-Every vehicle that parks on campus needs a Parking Permit.
-Parking Permits are issued by the Office of Student Life.
+- 376 (Owner: Student Life Office; Last Reviewed: 02/02/2023; Last Updated 4/06/2023) - 377 Every vehicle that parks on campus needs a Parking Permit.
+Parking Permits are issued by the Office of - 378 Student Life.
 Faculty/Staff Parking Permits are provided free of charge.
-A brief registration form needs to be completed and the permit will be issued.
-Please keep in mind that these permits are reusable and can be transferred if you change vehicles.
-Just remember to communicate any change of vehicle information to the Student Life Office.
-While we have certain lots designated just for students, the Faculty/Staff permits are universal and allow you to park in any lot on campus.
-But due to lot limitations, we ask that Faculty/Staff do not park in the residence hall lots.
-All members of the community should refrain from parking in the circle drive.
-A campus parking map is available in the Student Life Office.
+A brief registration form needs to - be completed and the permit will be issued.
+Please keep in mind that these permits are reusable and - 380 can be transferred if you change vehicles.
+Just remember to communicate any change of vehicle - information to the Student Life Office.
+While we have certain lots designated just for students, the - 382 Faculty/Staff permits are universal and allow employees to park in any lot on campus.
+But due to lot - 383 limitations, we ask that Faculty/Staff do not park in the residence hall lots.
+All members of the - 384 community should refrain from parking in the circle drive.
+A campus parking map is available in the - 385 Student Life Office. - 386 Members of the Residential Life Team, along with the Chief Operations Officer, comprise the security - staff of the institution.
+As such, any member of the team is empowered to issue tickets and warnings.

-3.10 EMPLOYEE BENEVOLENCE FUND
+388 3.10 EMPLOYEE BENEVOLENCE FUND

-On behalf of the staff of Central Christian College of Kansas and the Foundation of CCCK, the Employee Benevolence Fund Committee oversees the administration of the Employee Benevolence Fund and provides appropriate relief to eligible staff members of the College who are facing financial hardship due to unforeseen circumstances.
+- 389 On behalf of the staff of Central Christian College of Kansas and the Foundation of CCCK, the Employee - 390 Benevolence Fund Committee oversees the administration of the Employee Benevolence Fund and - 391 provides appropriate relief to eligible staff members of the College who are facing financial hardship due - 392 to unforeseen circumstances.

-3.10.1 Oversight and Accountability
+393 3.10.1 Oversight and Accountability

-This fund shall be governed by members of the Foundation Advancement staff and CCCK Social Committee which form the Employee Benevolence Committee.
-There will be a chair and secretary along with other members of the committee.

-The Chair is to:
+- 394 This fund shall be governed by members of the Advancement staff and CCCK Social Committee which - form the Employee Benevolence Committee.
+There will be a chair and secretary along with other - 396 members of the committee. - 397 The Chair is to:

-- Request a meeting of the Benevolence Fund Committee after receiving an application with documentation from the secretary; - Facilitate the decision making process and act as the authority to make a final decision.
+Request a meeting of the Benevolence Fund Committee after receiving an application with documentation from the secretary;

+- Facilitate the decision making process and act as the authority to make a final decision.
 There must be consensus among the committee for funds to be dispersed.
 The role of the Secretary shall be to:

-- Receive and respond to all inquiries and requests for funding from CCCK staff members (requestor) and send a copy of the application and documentation to the chair; - · Communicate with requestor the decision of the committee;

-Keep records of all funds received and disbursed by the Employee Benevolence Fund Committee.

-The role of the committee is to:
+Receive and respond to all inquiries and requests for funding from CCCK staff members (requestor) and send a copy of the application and documentation to the chair; Communicate with requestor the decision of the committee; Keep records of all funds received and disbursed by the Employee Benevolence Fund - Keep records of all funds received and disbursed by the Employee Benevolence Fund Committee. - 408 The role of the committee is to: